 According to the NCAA Softball rulebook, obstruction "occurs when a defensive player, not in possession of the ball nor in the act of fielding a batted ball, impedes a batter's attempt to make contact with a pitch or impedes the progress of any runner who is legally running bases on a live ball."

 The rulebook goes on to state that "defensive players must catch the ball, block the base and make the tag" rather than blocking the base before catching the ball.

 It's a tricky call, and it encourages a runner to attempt to make contact to get obstruction called.
 Muffley could have just as easily slid slightly to her right and swiped the plate with her hand.

 Oklahoma Head Coach: "It Hurt Us"

 Oklahoma head coach Patty Gasso offered her thoughts about the controversial call in a postgame press conference.

 The Sooners, despite back-to-back home runs and a late-game rally, ultimately fell to the Seminoles.
-FSU softball is now just one win away from a second national championship in that last three tournaments.
+FSU softball was then just one win away from a second national championship in the last three tournaments.

 A year ago, it felt like FSU had all the momentum heading into Games 2 and 3, but that simply wasn't the case.
 As UCLA found out in 2022, if you beat Oklahoma, they'd don't let you do it twice.
 Over the final two games of the Championship Series, Oklahoma would outscore FSU 11-3 to win the 2021 Women's College World Series, adding to their already dominant resume.

 Oddly enough, the Sooners found themselves in another controversy during the 2022 WCWS.